-A Embraer, one of the world's largest aircraft manufacturers, announced on Tuesday (14/10) an important agreement with the Dutch company TrueNoord, specializing in regional jet leasing.
-The firm order includes 20 E195-E2 jets, in a negotiation that highlights the strength of the new generation of Brazilian aircraft on the international scene, according to information from the portal Metropolis.
+Embraer, one of the largest aircraft manufacturers in the world, announced this Tuesday (10/14) an important agreement with the Dutch company TrueNoord, specialized in leasing regional jets.
+The firm order includes 20 E195-E2 jets, in a negotiation that highlights the strength of the new generation of Brazilian aircraft in the international scene, according to information from the portal Metrópoles.

-The contract, valued at US$1,8 billion at list price (approximately R$9,83 billion at the current exchange rate), goes beyond the initial request.
-TrueNoord also secured the right to purchase up to 30 additional aircraft, 20 of which are of the same E195-E2 model and ten of the E175-E1, which demonstrates the European company's strong commitment to technology and efficiency.
-Embraer.
+The contract, valued at US$ 1.8 billion at list price (approximately R$ 9.83 billion at current exchange rates), goes beyond the initial request.
+TrueNoord also secured the right to purchase up to 30 additional aircraft, including 20 of the same E195-E2 model and ten of the E175-E1, demonstrating a strong bet from the European company on the technology and efficiency of Embraer.

 This deal represents a significant milestone for both companies.
 For TrueNoord, it is the first direct order made to a manufacturer, signaling a new phase of expansion and modernization of its fleet.
-In a statement to the market, TrueNoord CEO Anne-Bart Tieleman highlighted the importance of the step.
-"This is TrueNoord's first direct order from an aircraft manufacturer, a milestone in the company's journey," the executive stated.
+In a market statement, TrueNoord’s CEO, Anne-Bart Tieleman, emphasized the importance of the step.
+“This is TrueNoord’s first direct order from an aircraft manufacturer, a milestone in the company’s journey,” said the executive.

 -